-The Company is committed to conducting business with social responsibility and collective.
+The company is committed to conducting business with social responsibility and collective.
 In compliance with the relevant laws or regulations.
 As well as support activities that benefit society and the surrounding community.

-- Grant to Support Children's Day organized by the SAO.
-Nong Chumphon 1,500 Baht. - Cash Donation to Wat Phra Borommathat (Royal Monastery), Nakhon Chum, Kamphaeng Phet 10,000 Baht.
+• Grant to Support Children's Day organized by the SAO.
+Nong Chumphon 3,500 Baht.